 - Is health surveillance needed?

 Merely keeping a copy of the MSDS does not equate to a full COSHH assessment.
+It is advised that MSDS and COSHH Assessments are kept in areas where chemicals or hazardous substances are stored so that they can be easily accessed in an emergency situation.

 Further information on conducting a COSHH risk assessment, including alternative risk assessment templates, is available on Public Health Scotland – Healthy Working Lives [2] and the Health and Safety Executive [3] websites.